-Blend up a creamy, cold chocolate-banana smoothie made with plant-based superfood protein powder for a delicious meal or snack, or before/after a workout.
+Blend up a creamy, cold chocolate protein shake smoothie made with plant-based superfood protein powder for a delicious meal or snack, or before/after a workout.
 Includes adaptogens to help ease inflammation.

 - Place ingredients, except for toppings, into the jar of a blender.
 Puree until smooth.
 Add ice to make smoothie colder, if desired.

 - Divide between two glasses or jars.
 Top each with a drizzle of almond butter and sprinkle with hemp hearts and cacao nibs.
 Drink immediately.

 - Nutrition info doesn’t include optional toppings, which will add another ~100 calories per serving.

 Keywords: mushroom protein, adaptogens, banana, cocoa, almond, almond milk, protein smoothie, workout smoothie

 - Panossia, A. and Wikman, G. (2010) Effects of Adaptogens on the Central Nervous System and the Molecular Mechanisms Associated with Their Stress—Protective Activity.
 Pharmaceuticals (Basel).